ＴｒｕｅＷｏｒｌｄ～真実のセカイ～ (Shinjitsu no Sekai)

 this HTML page instead.

-I fanatically tried to convey all the meanings (obvious, hidden and cross-referenced) and even tasked a Japanese native with a parallel translation so I can
+I fanatically tried to convey all the meanings (obvious, hidden and cross-referenced) and even tasked a Japanese native with a parallel translation so I could

 cross-check it with mine.
 However, such accuracy was not always possible and to make up for that I am publishing all source files, including original Japanese texts, my translated texts after the first pass (no QC), the native's translation and my final texts.